f5devcentral/xcawsedgedemoguide/README.md

 ![alt text](assets/httplb-online-store-2.png)

 Then proceed to the **Domains and LB Type** section and fill in the **online-store.f5-cloud-demo.com** domain.
-Next, from the **Load Balancer Type** drop-down menu, select **HTTPS with Automatic Certificate** and enable HTTP redirecting to HTTPS and adding HSTS header by checking the boxes off.
+Make sure **HTTPS with Automatic Certificate** is specified.
+Next, enable HTTP redirecting to HTTPS and adding HSTS header by checking the boxes off.

 ![alt text](assets/httplb-online-store-3.png)